 Wakes you up from sleep

-Comes back and does not get better after you take your usual dose of nitroglycerin.
+Comes back and is not relieved by your usual dose of nitroglycerin

 Occurs with weakness, dizziness, fainting, heavy sweating, nausea, or vomiting